joshgermon/supply-the-community/README.md

+## ⚠️ 2020 Archived Project made in a sprint

 # Supply The Community

 This archived project was a proof of concept for a community app to help others find household necessities through crowdsourced information.